 - West Education Center: 1235 Enrique M. Barrera Memorial Pkwy, San Antonio, TX 78227; 210-206-2900

-Find more information about local early childhood education centers in our guide, San Antonio Charter Schools Pre-K Options and Resources.
+Find more information about San Antonio preschools and other local early childhood education centers in our guide, San Antonio Charter Schools Pre-K Options and Resources.

 Enroll at Pre-K 4 SA

 Families can apply online or call 210-206-PREK (7735) to enroll their children.
-Each year, the application timeline starts on February 1 for families to enroll their children in the upcoming school year.
+The application timeline for the 2021–2022 school year started on February 1, 2021.
 Spots are filled on a first-come, first-served basis.
 Starting on the first Monday in February, families whose children are accepted begin receiving notifications by email.
 More waves of emails will go out each Monday until all the slots at the centers are full.

 To enroll their children, families need to meet certain eligibility requirements.
 You can find more information in the FAQs, but here are some key points:

-- Pre-K 4 SA is for four year olds.
+- The program is for four year olds.
 To be eligible, students must turn four by September 1 of the year they will be attending the program.

 - To attend for free, families need to meet the eligibility requirements.
 They must live in the City of San Antonio or its extraterritorial jurisdiction.
 Also, they must live in one of the participating school districts—East Central ISD, Edgewood ISD, Harlandale ISD, North East ISD, Northside ISD, San Antonio ISD, South San Antonio ISD, and Southwest ISD—or enroll their children through New Frontiers Public Schools, a participating charter school.
 In addition, they must meet Texas Education Agency (TEA) requirements for free public school prekindergarten.

-- Families who don’t meet the eligibility requirements to attend for free can enroll their children in Pre-K 4 SA through the sliding scale tuition program, with monthly payments based on family income and household size.
+- Families who don’t meet the eligibility requirements to attend for free can enroll their children through the sliding scale tuition program, with monthly payments based on family income and household size.
 Ten percent of seats are reserved for tuition paying students.

-If you are looking ahead to the 2021–22 school year, you can sign up for the interest list to get email updates and to learn about events like tours and open houses.
-We also recommend following them on social media and joining the San Antonio Charter Moms discussion group on Facebook.
+If you are researching San Antonio preschools and looking ahead to the future, you can sign up for the interest list to get email updates and to learn about events like tours and open houses.
+We also recommend following their social media channels (Facebook, Instagram, Twitter, LinkedIn, and YouTube) and joining the San Antonio Charter Moms discussion group on Facebook.

 Facts About Pre-K 4 SA